 Some therapeutic foods increase dietary protein to help the pet’s body burn fat.
 Others are designed to better regulate the body’s natural insulin levels so that the calories are more readily burned instead of being stored as fat.
 Research shows that certain vitamins can affect the way food is processed and stored in the pet’s body, and affect weight loss.
 For instance, adding a vitamin-like substance called L-carnitine to the diet will increase the rate at which muscles burn fat for energy.

 Other research has examined the effect of vitamin A on the production of a natural body hormone called leptin.
-Researchers say that leptin encourages fat cell production while an increase in vitamin A intake results in decreased leptin production and easier weight loss.
+Researchers say that leptin encourages fat cell production while an increase in vitamin A intake results in decreased leptin production and easier weight loss (at least in rats).

 Exercise for Health

 Controlling the diet is only the first step.
 Your overweight puppy needs to take LOTS of steps in the form of exercise to take off pounds.
-Both puppies and adult dogs should get about 20 minutes of aerobic exercise twice a day to stay healthy.
+Both puppies and adult dogs should get about 20 minutes or more of aerobic exercise twice a day to stay healthy.
 Of course certain breeds will require more and some less.

 If your fur-kid already packs too much poundage, don’t expect the pup to maintain activity for extended periods.
 Take it in small stages—five minutes here and ten minutes there.
 Any exercise program should begin slowly and be adjusted to your pet’s ability level.